bcolborn/joy-division-annotated/lyrics/_still/05_only-mistake.md

 - Made the fatal mistake like
 - I did once before
 - Tendency just to take till
-the purpose stood sour
+- The purpose stood sour
 - Strain - take the strain,
-these days - we learn
+- These days - we learn
 - Strain - feel the strain,
-as these days - we learn
+- As these days - we learn
 - Yeah, the only mistake was
-that you ran away
+- That you ran away
 - Yeah, the only mistake was
-that you ran away
+- That you ran away
-- Avenues lined with trees planned your course for the day
+- Avenues lined with trees planned your course
+- For the day
-- Yeah, the only mistake like I made once before
+- Yeah, the only mistake like I made
+- Once before
-- Yeah, the only mistake could have made it before
+- Yeah, the only mistake could have
+- Made it before
 {:.verse}

 - Strain - take the strain,
-these days - we learn
+- These days - we learn
 - Strain - take the strain,
-these days - we learn
+- These days - we learn
-- And the only mistake led to rumours and found
+- And the only mistake led to rumours
+- And found
-- Led to pleasures and pain different feelings and sounds
+- Led to pleasures and pain different
+- Feelings and sounds
 - Yeah the only mistake like
 - I made once before
-- Yeah the only mistake could have made it before
+- Yeah the only mistake could have
+- Made it before
 {:.verse}